vinceskahan/v5wiki/logging.md

 ### 1. Create a log directory with suitable permissions

-For a DEB/RPM install, put the logs in `/var/log/weewx`
+For a DEB/RPM install, put the logs in `/var/log/weewx` and set permissions so that the `weewx` user can write.
 ```
 sudo mkdir /var/log/weewx
 sudo chmod 775 /var/log/weewx